 - Official scores on Miller Analogies Test (MAT).
 Alternatively, Graduate Record Exam results are acceptable.
 MAT is waived if student has previous graduate credits (5) (B or better) at admission.
 Information on taking the MAT exam in La Crosse can be received by calling UWL 785-8074.
 Advance arrangements are necessary at all sites.

 After receipt of these materials, a personal interview may be requested of the applicant.
 Admission to the full-time degree program will be limited.
 Part-time students may be admitted on a space available basis.

 Additional requirements: at least two years of recent, relevant direct patient care as an RN prior to the NP specialty courses in the second year of curriculum, positive interview and recommendations indicating potential in this role, potential opportunities for clinical preceptorships/practicum experiences within the student's home area, and the ability to commit to the blocked practicum hours necessary to optimize NP role development.
 Applicants planning clinical practice in areas of health professional need and/or with underserved persons may be given priority.

 See Admission to the Grad Nursing Program for more details of the admission review process.

 - Intermediate personal computer skills.

-- The ability to use the Microsoft Windows environment, the Internet, and competency with word processing required (Microsoft Word) before N507.
+- The ability to use the Microsoft Windows environment, the Internet, and competency with word processing required.
 PowerPoint experience is desirable.

-- Satisfactory completion of an introductory statistics and a research course prior to NURS 530.
+- Satisfactory completion of an introductory statistics and a research course at the undergraduate or graduate level.

 - Evidence of current CPR throughout program.